aaronsherwood/ofxGVF/README.md

 ofxGVF
 ===

 This is an openFrameworks only version of [https://github.com/bcaramiaux/ofxGVF](https://github.com/bcaramiaux/ofxGVF).
 There is an example that will work with mouse input, or will send and receive OSC.

+Works with oF 0.10.1

 ===